JCBASE/phase-1-javascript-project-mode/README.md

 # Search Albums and Like Songs

 ## Basic story of application:
 This application was meant to present a list of albums.
 Using TOMORROW X TOGETHER's discography page (July 2023) as reference, I was able to create a display of +x+ album covers and list each of the albums respective songs with a press of a button.
-With the knowledge that I've learned throughout phase-1, you can be able to search a specific +x+ album and like your favorite songs.
+With the knowledge that I've learned throughout phase-1, you will be able to search for a specific +x+ album and like your favorite songs.

 <img src="image.png" alt="Album Search" width="300"/>